upstash/redis-py/README.md

 For that to be possible, some typing features like the "Self" type and the Generic TypedDict were removed.

-Currently, this is the only branch from which the sdk is released, and it holds the version used by the rate-limit sdk too.
+Currently, this is the only branch from which the SDK is released, and it holds the version used by the rate-limit SDK too.